 Now go to the small botanical garden or Botanische Tuin Afrikaanderwijk.
 During the winter season, the opening times are the following: 1st of November – 31st of March Monday- Friday 10:00 – 16:00 (if the weather is decent).

-Then you will be making your way to one of the parks of Rotterdam: Zuiderpark.
-After cycling through this park in Rotterdam you will be making your way to the Eiland Van Brienenoord.
+After exploring this small botanical garden in Rotterdam you will be making your way to the Eiland Van Brienenoord.

 The island van Brienenoord is an island near Rotterdam in the outer bend of the Nieuwe Maas river.
 It was created at the beginning of the 19th century and covers 21 hectares.
 The name refers to Baron van Brienen who bought the island in 1847. in 1904, the island of Brienenoord became part of Rotterdam.
 Since June 2000, there are Scottish Highlanders that are grazing on the island to help the natural landscape in its development.